He-Man and the Masters of the Universe (2002 TV series): Season 1

 Years later, Eternia has seen the end of tyranny and evil, and King Randor has married and ruled over a peaceful, prosperous people.
 Eternians are safe in the knowledge that their greatest threats are trapped behind the great barrier in the badlands near Snake Mountain.
 However, Skeletor finally breaks through the barrier and seeks to cause havoc once more, beginning with the capture of King Randor.
 Detecting the breach from within Castle Grayskull, the Sorceress informs Man-At-Arms, Randor's captain of the guards and a trustworthy ally, that the time has come for destiny to be fulfilled.
 Prince Adam, a spoiled, almost carefree heir-apparent to the throne of his father, Randor, is trained daily by the unrelenting Teela, his best friend.
 Adam is approached by Teela's father, Man-At-Arms, who takes Adam to Castle Grayskull.
 There, Adam learns from the Sorceress of an approaching evil which can only be defeated by someone destined to become the warrior He-Man, and is shocked to discover that he is the chosen one.
 Refusing to accept the responsibility, Adam returns home to find the palace in ruins, and that Skeletor's forces have captured his father.
 Adam, Man-At-Arms, and Teela pursue Randor's kidnappers into the forests, where they are ambushed.
 Adam is covered by Man-At-Arms as he returns to Grayskull, followed by his pet tiger Cringer, and the court magician Orko.
 His flight through the forest infuriates Teela, who only sees a coward leaving the scene of battle.
 Adam accepts his destiny, and is granted the Sword of Power, which he uses to become He-Man.
 With Cringer transforming into Battle Cat, a much larger beast strong enough to serve as a steed, He-Man returns to the scene of battle and rescues his father from Skeletor.
 Over the course of the first season, Randor's defenses expand, with many other fighters joining He-Man's cause.
 The Sorceress is revealed as the mother of Teela, whose ultimate destiny as the successor to the Sorceress manifests in small doses physically and mentally, often causing her pain or general befuddlement as she struggles to understand them.
 Skeletor becomes aware of Grayskull's power when he attacks it, prompting him to spend much of the season attempting to enter it.
 Hints are made as to the fate of Skeletor's mentor, Hordak, and the future main adversaries of the second season, the Snake Men.
-Much like the original series, selling toys was a key goal of this series, and He-Man and Skeletor would don variations of their costumes or different ones entirely whenever they were briefly "empowered" with an ancient relic or new technology.
+Much like the Filmation series, selling toys was a key goal of this series, and He-Man and Skeletor would don variations of their costumes or different ones entirely whenever they were briefly "empowered" with an ancient relic or new technology.
 The first season ends on a cliffhanger in which Skeletor unites several of the other adversaries fought by the Heroic Masters into a grand council of evil.
 He captures most of the Masters, forcing He-Man and Teela to enter Snake Mountain.
 Adam becomes separated from his sword, and is soon forced to protect Castle Grayskull from Skeletor without it.